CarterEVERYTHING-Codes/ClassVote/README.md

 *   **Mandatory Nicknames:** Users must enter a unique nickname (per session) before participating.
 Nicknames are immutable once set.
 *   Admin can optionally define a list of presenters for the session.
 *   Admin can add current participants (with nicknames) to the presenter list textarea.
-*   Admin can advance through presenters, resetting scores and feedback rounds for each.
+*   Admin can advance through presenters ("Next Feedback Round"), resetting scores and feedback rounds for each.
 Scores for each presenter are recorded for an overall session leaderboard.
 *   Current presenter's name (if any) is displayed to all participants.
 *   If no presenters are defined, feedback applies to the general session.
 *   Real-time "like" and "dislike" voting.